bhattaraijay05/dbms/lab/lab7/Salesman.txt

 -- 4) Find the name and ID of all salesmen who have earned commission amount more than 10,000 SELECT S_NAME, S_ID FROM SALESMAN WHERE COMMISSION > 10000;

--- 5) Retrieve salesman id of all salesmen from orders table without any repeats.
-SELECT DISTINCT S_ID FROM ORDERS;

--- 6) Find the highest purchase amount ordered by the each customer with their ID SELECT O.PURCHASE_AMT, O.C_ID FROM ORDERS O GROUP BY O.C_ID;

--- 7) Find the highest purchase amount with their customer ID and order date, for only those customers who have the highest purchase amount in a day is more than 2000
--- SELECT O.PURCHASE_AMT

--- 8) Find the name and city of those customers and salesmen who lives in the same city.
-SELECT C.C_NAME, S.S_NAME FROM CUSTOMER C, SALESMAN S WHERE C.C_CITY = S.CITY;

--- 9) Display all those orders by the customers not located in the same cities where their sale SELECT O.O_ID FROM ORDERS;

--- 10) Find all orders attributed to salesmen in Paris.

--- 11) Extract the data from the orders table for the salesman who earned the maximum commission